music-encoding/guidelines/_guidelines-v3/11-editTrans/02-edittransErrors.md

 An encoder may choose to silently correct the engraver's error:

-{% include plainExample.html example="examples/editTrans/editTrans-sample212.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample212.xml" valid="true" %}
 or the correction may be made explicit:

-{% include plainExample.html example="examples/editTrans/editTrans-sample213.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample213.xml" valid="true" %}
 Alternatively, the encoder may simply record the typographic error without correcting it, either without comment or with a {% include link elem="sic" %} element to indicate the error is not a transcription error in the encoding:

-{% include plainExample.html example="examples/editTrans/editTrans-sample214.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample214.xml" valid="true" %}
 If the encoder elects to record the original source text and provide a correction for the sake of transparency, both {% include link elem="sic" %} and {% include link elem="corr" %} may be used, wrapped in a {% include link elem="choice" %} element.
 The order of the {% include link elem="sic" %} and {% include link elem="corr" %} elements is not significant:

-{% include plainExample.html example="examples/editTrans/editTrans-sample215.xml" valid="true" version=page.version %}
+{% include mei example="editTrans/editTrans-sample215.xml" valid="true" %}
 An indication of the person or agency responsible for the emendation can be provided as
 follows:

-{% include plainExample.html example="examples/editTrans/editTrans-sample216.xml" valid="false" version=page.version %}
+{% include mei example="editTrans/editTrans-sample216.xml" valid="false" %}
 Here the **@resp** attribute has been used to indicate responsibility for the correction.
 Its value (*#editTrans.JK*) is an example of the pointer values discussed in section {% include link id="ptrRef" %}.
 In this case, the **@resp**